Irish Cream Pots de Creme

 - Place the chocolate in a blender.

-- Whisk the milk, 1 cup cream, egg yolks, granulated sugar and salt in a saucepan over medium heat.
+- Whisk the milk, 1 cup of cream, egg yolks, granulated sugar, and salt in a saucepan over medium heat.

 - Immediately pour the milk mixture over the chocolate in the blender.
-Blend until very smooth, stopping to scape the sides of the blender as needed.
+Blend until very smooth, stopping to scrape the sides of the blender as needed.